brooklynrail/brooklynrail-platform/content/events/2020/10/radical-poetry-reading-with-ama-birch-and-bennet-bergman.md

   - person: ama-birch
     event_bio: Ama Birch is the author of three books, "Faces in the Clouds," "Sonnet Boom!," "Ferguson Interview Project," and a video game available for android, "Space Quake by Ama Birch".
-She has a Master of Fine Arts in Creative Writing from the California Institute of the Arts.
+She has a Bachelor of Arts in Theatre Arts from the State Univeristy of New York at New Paltz, and a Master of Fine Arts in Creative Writing from the California Institute of the Arts.
   - person: bennet-bergman
     event_bio: Bennet Bergman is a poet, educator, and publisher.
 He earned a BA from Yale University and an MFA from the Iowa Writers’ Workshop.
 His poems